xiaoquqi/dotfiles/README.md

 ### Ubuntu

-Before you run vim, you also need to install an extra package called ctags, in ubuntu 12.04, you can run:
+Before you run vim, you also need to install an extra package called ctags, on ubuntu 14.04, you can run:

-    sudo apt-get install exuberant-ctags
+    sudo apt-get install -y exuberant-ctags build-essential cmake python-dev

-Otherwise, you need to build from source http://ctags.sf.net

 ### vim initialization: